 The pathologist will compile the results and make a report to your doctor.
-He or she should call you with the results in about a week.
+Results are usually ready in about a week.

 If the kidney tissue shows a normal structure that is free of deposits and other defects, the results are considered normal.

 The results of a renal biopsy are considered abnormal if there are changes in the kidney tissue.
 There are numerous causes for this result.
-Sometimes, diseases that begin in other parts of your body can cause damage to the kidneys as well.
+Sometimes, diseases that begin in other parts of your body can cause damage to the kidneys.

 If your results were abnormal, it could indicate:

-Your doctor may decide to order additional tests in order to plan treatment.
-He or she will go over your results and your condition in depth with you, and discuss all the next steps following your renal biopsy.
+Your doctor may decide to order additional tests in order to make a treatment plan.
+They will go over your results and your condition in depth with you, and discuss all the next steps following your renal biopsy.